Benign ear cyst or tumorOsteomas; Exostoses; Tumor - ear; Cysts - ear; Ear cysts; Ear tumors; Bony tumor of the ear canal

 If a cyst becomes painful, it may be infected.
 Treatment may include antibiotics or removal of the cyst.

-Benign bony tumors may progressively increase in size.
-If a benign tumor is painful, interferes with hearing, or leads to frequent ear infections, surgery to remove the tumor may be necessary.
+Benign bony tumors may increase in size over time.
+Surgery may be needed if a benign tumor is painful, interferes with hearing, or leads to frequent ear infections.

 - Infection of the ear canal